nvs/gem-leaderboards/README.md

 is not, or you forget, check for `LastReplay.w3g`.
 Do note that this will be overwritten upon starting your next game.
 Also consider the game option to automatically save replays for every game you play.

+## How to View

+A replay is tied to a specific Warcraft III patch.
+In order to view that replay one must have access to an installation of Warcraft III patched to that same version.
+Once that is accomplished, it is as simple as selecting the replay and viewing it.

+### Zoom

+If viewing a replay and the zoom seems to be stuck at a value that is either too close or too far, you can press `Insert` or `Delete` briefly to force the zoom to return to the Warcraft III default of `1650`.
+Some players utilize this behavior and do not explicitly `-zoom` back out.
+In order to watch their replays you need to do the same.

 ## Pre 1.5